sanjayds/CourseProject-GettingAndCleaningData/README.md

 # CourseProject-GettingAndCleaningData
-#Repository to submit Course project for Coursera's Getting And Cleaning Data
+##Repository to submit Course project for Coursera's Getting And Cleaning Data##
-R script run_analysis.R does following activities as required to complete course project - Load reshape package to perform melting and casting of data to get the desired shape as required in last step of course project download zip file
+R script run_analysis.R does following activities as required to complete course project - *Load reshape package to perform melting and casting of data to get the desired shape as required in last step of course project
+*Download zip file
 Reading activity labels data
 Reading feature data
 Reading Test subject data set